Author: Wayne D. Garris

 - Ask the supervisor to sign a written statement of what he saw to the manager.

 - a.
-Employers are prohibited from discriminating against employees on the basis of religion, and must ensure that co-workers do not harass employees on that basis as well.
+An employer is prohibited from discriminating against employees on the basis of religion, and must ensure that co-workers do not harass employees on that basis as well.
 However, if the employee were to proselytize to other employees to the point that her actions constituted harassment toward them, she can be asked to stop.
+Choices b and d are not advisable because an employee may feel singled out, harassed or otherwise discriminated against based on the content of the conversation, which directly addresses religion but may not concern job-related issues.
+Choice c describes an adverse employment action (i.e., termination) based on an employee's religion, which could be proven to be in violation of Title VII retaliation protections during an agency inquiry or federal court claim.